 The great thing about color-protecting sulfate-free shampoos is that there are many professional options to pick out.

-If you’re looking for a vegan sulfate-free shampoo, we recommend AVEDA Color Conserve™ Shampoo, ₱ 1,800, a cleanser that’s easy on your strands, packed with natural actives like certified organic Babassu betaine for gentle cleansing.
+If you’re looking for a vegan sulfate-free shampoo, we recommend AVEDA Color Control™ Shampoo, ₱ 2,100, a cleanser that’s easy on your strands without reducing pigmented strands, packed with botanical cleansers, apricot, and neutralizing powers that aid in gentle cleansing.

-We also love the sulfate-free cleansing care of Schwarzkopf BC Bonacure pH 4.5 Color Freeze Sulfate-Free Micellar Shampoo, ₱ 1,150.
-Formulated with micellar it’s able to help balance the hair to its ideal 4.5 acidity & moisture, so your hair is clean but still healthy and feeling moisturized.
+We also love the sulfate-free cleansing care of Schwarzkopf BC Bonacure Color Freeze pH 4.5 Sulfate-Free Shampoo, ₱ 1,315.
+Formulated with vegan keratin and technology it’s able to help balance the hair to its ideal 4.5 acidity & moisture, so your hair is clean but still healthy and feeling moisturized.
 Just what your colored hair needs.

 For a mild cleanser that works nicely even on thin hair, try Davines MINU Shampoo: Illuminating Protective Shampoo for Colored Hair, ₱ 1,090.
 It has a rich full-bodied foam, which offers some mild suds -- don’t worry, it’s completely sulfate-free.
 Best of all, it leaves your hair feeling refreshed with a fresh citrus blossom scent.